 Feel tired?
 If you experience frequent headaches, have trouble focusing, or bother your significant other with loud snoring during the night, you may have a sleep disorder.

 Loud and frequent snoring is a common sign of obstructive sleep apnea.
-Not only can it be disruptive to a bed partner or roommate, snoring can also be a symptom of many destructive diseases and can cause significant daytime sleepiness.
+Not only can it be troublesome for a bed partner or roommate, snoring can also be a symptom of many destructive diseases and can cause significant daytime sleepiness.
 Alcohol, smoking, obesity, and nasal obstruction all increase the risk of snoring.
-Although snoring is more common in men, women too can experience snoring, especially during pregnancy or after menopause.
+Although snoring is more common in men, women can also experience snoring, especially during pregnancy or after menopause.